vybu/blog/README.md

 [] Improve comments experience: better success/fail message, spacing

-[] Remake likes so they work and are SSR'ed
+[x] Remake likes so they work and are SSR'ed

 [] Do proper testing on different browsers devices, there has to be 0 bugs

 [] Ensure that SW is working as expected

+[] Don't transpile client code, modern browsers should support everything.
+On IE11 just don't run it.

 ## TODO after release